-Why GrimAge May Be the Most Overlooked Blood Test for Anyone Touched by Cancer
+Why GrimAge May Be the Most Overlooked Blood Test for Anyone Affected by Cancer

 Cancer Is Fundamentally a Disease of Aging

-The single strongest risk factor for cancer is age itself.
-The median age at cancer diagnosis in the United States is 67 years, and roughly 88% of all cancers are diagnosed in people aged 50 or older, with 60% occurring in those 65 and above.
-This striking concentration reflects not merely accumulated carcinogenic exposures but a convergence of aging-specific biological processes, including somatic mutation accumulation, cellular senescence, immune decline, and chronic inflammation, that collectively transform the aging body into fertile ground for malignancy.
-Over 2.1 million new cancer cases are projected in the United States for 2026 alone, and by 2030, an estimated 70% of all cancers will occur in adults 65 and older.
+The statistics bear this out.
+The median age at cancer diagnosis in the United States is 67 years, and roughly 88% of all cancers are diagnosed in people aged 50 or older.
+Over 2 million new cases are projected for 2026 alone.
+This concentration reflects not merely accumulated carcinogenic exposures but a convergence of aging-specific biological processes, including somatic mutation accumulation, cellular senescence, immune decline, and chronic inflammation, that collectively transform the aging body into fertile ground for malignancy.

 What GrimAge Is Actually Measuring